Who Is Sam Smith?

 Sam Smith was born in London in May 1992 and began singing at a young age.
-He first hit the charts as the featured singer on the 2012 Disclosure song "Latch," and he released his first single, "Lay Me Down," soon after.
-In 2014, Smith released In the Lonely Hour, his heartfelt debut full-length album.
+They first hit the charts as the featured singer on the 2012 Disclosure song "Latch," and released their first single, "Lay Me Down," soon after.
+In 2014, Smith released In the Lonely Hour, their heartfelt debut full-length album.
 It contained the smash hit "Stay With Me," a radio staple over the course of the entire year.
-For his work on In the Lonely Hour, Smith was awarded four Grammys, among them Song of the Year and Record of the Year.
+For their work on In the Lonely Hour, Smith was awarded four Grammys, among them Song of the Year and Record of the Year.
 In 2019, Smith announced that they prefer to use non-binary pronouns.

-Sam Smith was born on May 19, 1992, in London.
-A natural singer, Smith began performing as a child, but the first real press he got came in 2009, when his mother, a successful banker, was fired after allegedly promoting her 15-year-old son’s singing career while on company time.
-Smith had only recorded two songs at that point and it would be a few years before he left his mark on the musical world.
+Smith was born on May 19, 1992, in London.
+A natural singer, Smith began performing as a child, but the first real press they got came in 2009, when their mother, a successful banker, was fired after allegedly promoting her 15-year-old son’s singing career while on company time.
+Smith had only recorded two songs at that point and it would be a few years before they left their mark on the musical world.

-Throughout his teenage years, Smith studied music while hitting the books at St. Mary's Catholic School in Bishop's Stortford, Hertfordshire.
-He looked for inspiration in such soulful artists as Aretha Franklin and Stevie Wonder while keeping a close eye on his future in the music business.
+Throughout their teenage years, Smith studied music while hitting the books at St. Mary's Catholic School in Bishop's Stortford, Hertfordshire.
+They looked for inspiration in such soulful artists as Aretha Franklin and Stevie Wonder while keeping a close eye on their future in the music business.

-Smith’s first moment in the spotlight would come when the dance/electronica duo Disclosure released its 2012 song “Latch,” to which Smith lent his vocals.
+Smith’s first moment in the spotlight would come when the dance/electronica duo Disclosure released its 2012 song “Latch,” to which Smith lent their vocals.
 The track featured the singer’s melodic falsetto over Disclosure’s electronic beat.
-"Latch," featuring a stripped-down sound that made the listener take notice of Smith’s vocal work, resonated in a big way with music fans and critics alike and laid the groundwork for his future success in the UK and beyond.
+"Latch," featuring a stripped-down sound that made the listener take notice of Smith’s vocal work, resonated in a big way with music fans and critics alike and laid the groundwork for their future success in the UK and beyond.
 "Latch" reached the top of the UK singles chart when Smith was just 21, and they soon released their own single, “Lay Me Down.”

 Coming Out and Awards Success

-The same month that In the Lonely Hour was released, Smith told the world he was gay.
-He also revealed that despite the album being full of love songs, he’s never experienced it firsthand.
-“I've never been in a relationship before,” he said to the magazine Fader.
+The same month that In the Lonely Hour was released, Smith told the world they were gay.
+They also revealed that despite the album being full of love songs, they've never experienced it firsthand.
+“I've never been in a relationship before,” they said to the magazine Fader.
 “In the Lonely Hour is about a guy that I fell in love with last year, and he didn't love me back. ...
 I was in a very dark place.”

 "Before I made this record I was doing everything to try and get my music heard," Smith said during one of his four acceptance speeches.
 "It was only until I started to be myself that the music started to flow and people started to listen."